styleguidist/react-styleguidist/docs/Configuration.md

 * **`resolver`**<br>
   Type: `Function`, optional<br>
   Function that allows you to override the mechanism used to identify classes/components to analyze.
-Default behaviour is to find a single exported component in each file and fail if more than one export is found.
+Default behaviour is to find all exported components in each file.
 You can configure it to find all components or use a custom detection method.
 See the [react-docgen resolver documentation](https://github.com/reactjs/react-docgen#resolver) for more information about resolvers.

   ```javascript
   module.exports = {